curityio/mcp-authorization-secured-api/clients/claude-code/README.md

 It can be easier to trace HTTP messages with Claude Code than with Claude Desktop.\
 The [OAuth and MCP Requests](../OAUTH-MCP-MESSAGES.md) summary summarizes the OAuth and MCP messages.

+## Developing MCP Clients

+If you want to develop your own AI agent that runs MCP clients, you can also use the MCP Remote library.\
+Follow the same approach as Claude to integrate MCP clients from contributor.